openHPI/TeachingTeamGuidelines/docs/bestpractices/preparematerial.md

 ![HPI Logo](../img/HPI_Logo.png)

-# Adding your content to the platform

-## Preparation of course materials
+# Preparation of course materials

 We recommend to start with the preparation of the course materials at minimum 2 months (or earlier depending on the course structure) before course starts.